Our Guides

 Toshi

-If I am Toshimitsu Fujino, an interpreter with a national license.
+I am Toshimitsu Fujino, an interpreter with a national license.
 It is my pleasure to introduce myself.
 I was born and raised in Shibuya, Tokyo, and now live near Chiba.
 I still have good memories of old Tokyo, where I spent most of my childhood and school days.
 During that time, I visited places near downtown, such as Asakusa, Ueno, and Ryukoku, east of Tokyo, west of Tokyo, and downtown.
 It has an old, old atmosphere of old Tokyo.

 I love sumo